A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Queen Elizabeth had died at the outset of the Essex Rebellion?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Tudor Bstards thread.
+Alternate Historian and 1 other(s) like this article.

 In 1639,on this day King Robert II lost the Tudor's greatest living servant when the iconic Monarchist General Oliver Cromwell (pictured) was killed defending Newcastle from the latest Scottish attack.